bw0rth/pync/docs/source/usage/talking-to-servers.rst

 .. tab:: Unix

-   On Unix, this can be as simple as piping the GET request string to **pync**'s stdin stream:

    .. code-block:: sh

       printf "GET / HTTP/1.0\r\n\r\n" | pync host.example.com 80

 .. tab:: Windows

-   On Windows, it isn't as easy as just piping the GET request string to **pync**.

-   First, create a text file (http_get.txt) containing the following:
+   Create a text file (http_get.txt) containing the following:

    .. literalinclude:: ../../data/http_get.txt
       :linenos:

-   | That's the GET request followed by a blank line.
+   | That's a GET request line followed by a blank line.
    | The blank line tells the web server that you're done
-     sending the request.
+     sending the request and are now ready to receive a response.

    Once you've created the http_get.txt file, you can then pipe it into **pync**'s stdin stream to receive the web page: